The Vias Verdes in Andalusia are flat and can be enjoyed by everyone -cyclists, joggers, children and even wheelchair users

 Sports and Nature for your MICE and Corporate Event

 If you are keen on nature, big outdoors, hiking, trekking or just nordic walking, Andalusia is the ideal place for you.
 You could use some of our Vías Verdes, discover our Natural Parks or beach promenades – it’s up to you.
-We can help you organise your sports getaway or just some physical activity as part of your MICE or Corporate Event in Andalusia.
+We organise your sports getaway or just some physical activity as part of your MICE or Corporate Event in Andalusia.